hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 1. Workflow description should looks like a plain c# function.
 2. Workflow is a composition of activities and other workflows.
 3. Activity describes what should be done in therms of domain model and should be represented as a POCO class.
-4. Workflow execution and translation of activities to a real code should not be done by a workflow but by some executor entity which is orthogonal to workflows.
+4. Workflow execution and translation of activities to a real code should not be done by a workflow, but by some executor entity which is orthogonal to workflows.
 5. Workflow serialisation should be easy and without black magic like serialisation of expression trees and enumerators.
 6. Ability to see current workflow state and all results of executed activities.
 7. Ability to extend workflow engine by other features like timeouts, last activity undo and so on.